scalarwaves/dotfiles/README.md

 Garuda Linux is my distribution

-Mako, Sway, Waybar and Wofi are my desktop
+mako, sway, waybar and rofi are my desktop

-Fish is my shell
+fish is my shell

-Starship is my prompt
+starship is my prompt

 zellij is my terminal multiplexer